jwoehr/Quantum-Computing/README.md

 ## Platforms
 I will post recipes in this repository for installing Qiskit on various platforms as I revisit those platforms.
+Currently we have
-Currently I have a recipe for LinuxOne Ubuntu as provisioned by the [Linuxone Community Cloud](https://linuxone.cloud.marist.edu/#/login).
+* a recipe for LinuxOne Ubuntu as provisioned by the [Linuxone Community Cloud](https://linuxone.cloud.marist.edu/#/login).
+* a dockerfile for a Qiskit container in RHEL8
 No guarantees, of course!
 Such recipes tend to quickly go out of date.
 [Post an issue](https://github.com/jwoehr/Quantum-Computing/issues) if you find any problems, please!